 SU respects students' privacy.
-That also means that SU recognises that students' personal information (including academic results) belongs to students and not to their parents and that there are no legal grounds on which SU may give the information to the parent, including in personal conversations, without the student's consent.
+That also means that SU recognises that students' personal information (including academic results) belongs to students and not to their parents, funders or any other third party and that there are no legal grounds on which SU may give the information to the parent, funder or a third party, including in personal conversations, without the student's consent.
 In principle, students' information should be given to third parties without the student's consent only if the information has to be shared in order for SU to perform in terms of its contract with the student, or if SU is legally obligated to do so, for instance if a warrant or other binding order requires it.

-SU recognises with great appreciation parents' interest in their children and as a gesture of goodwill SU will discuss students' study matters with their parents, but only with the consent of the student concerned.
+SU recognises with great appreciation parents'/funders' interest in their children/funding recipients and as a gesture of goodwill SU will discuss students' study matters with the relevant party, but only with the consent of the student concerned.